mrhioui/mrhioui/README.md

 ---

 ## 💫 About Me:
-🔭 I’m currently working on A 0-shell project using Rust.

-👯 I’m looking to collaborate on Open-source projects related to web development, real-time apps, and JavaScript/Go.
+👯 I’m looking to collaborate on open-source projects focused on full-stack development and backend engineering.

-🤝 I’m looking for help with Improving scalability, authentication, and WebSocket architecture in full-stack applications.
+🤝 I’m looking to improve my skills in scalable backend architecture, authentication, real-time communication, and distributed systems.

-🌱 I’m currently learning Advanced Go backend patterns, database optimization, Docker orchestration, and Next.js performance techniques.
+🌱 I’m currently learning **Java & Spring Boot**, advanced **Go** backend patterns, database optimization, Docker, and modern frontend architecture with **React, Next.js, and Angular**.

-💬 Ask me about Web development, JavaScript, Go, real-time communication, optimization, DOM-based games, or anything tech-related!
+💬 Ask me about **Java, Spring Boot, Go, JavaScript, TypeScript, React, Next.js, Angular, PostgreSQL, Docker, REST APIs, WebSockets, or backend architecture**.

-⚡ Fun fact I love building challenging projects from scratch — even games — using pure JavaScript without canvas or frameworks.
+⚡ Fun fact: I enjoy building challenging projects from scratch to understand how things work under the hood, from web applications and APIs to games built with pure JavaScript.

 ---